ThePython10110/ExchangeClone/README.md

 You can change the default values in the Minetest settings under `mods > exchangeclone`.

 ## New features added by ThePython10110
-* Working on support for MineClone, including hoppers (all features work, just need to add energy values).
+* Working on support for MineClone, including hoppers (all features work, just need to add energy values)
-* Shift-clicking works (ListRings).
+* Shift-clicking works (`listring`s)
-* Fixed a bug where items could be placed in the output slot of the Element Constructor.
+* Fixed a bug where items could be placed in the output slot of the Element Constructor
-* Added the ability to add energy values by group (hopefully)
+* Added the ability to add energy values by group
-## Features that may be added in the future
-* Energy Condenser similar to that in Equivalent Exchange
-* Philosopher's Stone, Dark Matter, Red Matter, etc.
-* Basically, various things
+* Damaged tools now give less energy (based on wear)
+* Orbs now can be turned into energy (based on how much is stored) I plan to add more features from Equivalent Exchange (Energy Condenser, Philosopher's Stone, dark matter, etc.), but I don't actually own MineCraft, meaning I will probably make some minor mistakes, since all I have to go on is the internet.
+Please report any issues on the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).

 ## Original License
 Copyright (C) 2021 Leo Spratt